'Hopefully, George is looking down right now': Trump lauds 'great day' for Floyd following May jobs report

 "This shows that what we've been doing is right," Trump said of the jobs numbers.
 "This is outstanding what's happened today."

+Trump spoke nearly an hour and only briefly mentioned Floyd, the black man who died after a police officer pinned his neck down last week in Minneapolis.
+The president otherwise touted an economic recovery from the COVID-19 crisis that has disproportionately affected black Americans.

+"Hopefully George is looking down right now and saying this is a great thing that's happening for our country," Trump said.
+"This is a great day for him.
+It's a great day for everybody."

-Trump pitched himself as key to what he claimed would be a "rocket ship" economic rebound, and offered that as an argument for his reelection in November.
+On the economy, Trump pitched himself as key to what he claimed would be a "rocket ship" rebound, and offered that as an argument for his reelection in November.
 "I'm telling you next year, unless something happens or the wrong people get in here, this will turn around," Trump said.

 It's unclear how many jobs lost as a result of the pandemic are permanently lost, whether the reopenings in states will create a second surge of COVID-19 deaths.
 In addition, the report from mid-May doesn't reflect the effect that protests across the nation have had on business.